raducu5700u/CommandWave/playbooks/tutorials/03_Custom_Playbooks.md

 # No command needed - use the interface:
 # 1. Click the "Upload Playbook" button
 # 2. Select your Markdown file (.md)
+# 3. The playbook will appear in your list of available playbooks
 ```

 ## Markdown Basics for Playbooks